argoverse/argoverse-api/CONTRIBUTING.md

 ## Helpful documentation

 Making a contribution to Argoverse will require some basic knowledge of Git and Github.
-If these tools are new to you, here are is some documentation that might be helpful.
+If these tools are new to you, here is some documentation that might be helpful.

 - Basic tutorial for using Git and Github: https://guides.github.com/activities/hello-world/
 - Forking a repository: https://help.github.com/en/articles/fork-a-repo